NCERT Book Solutions Class 8 Social and Political Life – III Chapter 9

 1. Why do you think there are so few cases of private water supply in the world?

 Answer: Water is a basic necessity.
 Hence, universal access to safe drinking water is necessary for a standard quality of life.
 It needs to be provided to everyone – either free of charge or at affordable rates.
-But, as private companies work towards the singular goal of maximizing profits, there was a steep rise in the price of water in cases where the responsibility for water supply was handed over to private companies.
+But, as private companies work towards the singular goal of maximising profits, there was a steep rise in the price of water in cases where the responsibility for water supply was handed over to private companies.
 This made water unaffordable for many.
 Cities saw huge protests with riots breaking out at various places.
 This forced the government to take back the service from private hands.
 Therefore, only a few cases of private water supply exists in the world.

 2. Do you think water in Chennai is available to and affordable by all?
 Discuss.